 7.2.2 Award of advanced standing or transfer of credit.
-Students who already possess an M.Div. or an M.T.S. may receive advanced standing for any or all of the introductory 1000-level courses (see below, 7.4.1).
-Students without an M.Div. or M.T.S. may be awarded transfer credit for any or all of the introductory 1000-level courses.
+Students who already possess an MDiv or an M.T.S. may receive advanced standing for any or all of the introductory 1000-level courses (see below, 7.4.1).
+Students without an MDiv or M.T.S. may be awarded transfer credit for any or all of the introductory 1000-level courses.
 Courses taken outside TST need to be equivalent to the required TST course, providing a foundational survey of the subject area.
-Such awards may be made on admission by the ADC Admissions Committee.
-After the student's admission, the award is recommended by the college AD Director, using the Request for Advanced Standing / Transfer Credit Form, and approved by the GCTS Director.
-Doubtful cases are referred to the AD Council.
+Such awards may be made on admission by the Admissions Committee.
+After the student's admission, the award is recommended by the college Graduate Director, using the Request for Advanced Standing/Transfer Credit Form, and must be submitted by the published deadline.
+The GCTS Director reviews submissions for approval.